-As at 31 December 2017 €1,173 million of external borrowings was held by the Company.
+As at 31 December 2018 €1,987 million of external borrowings was held by the Company.

-Refer to notes 12 and 20 to the financial statements.
+Refer to notes 12 of the financial statements.

 Existence and valuation of intercompany balances

 The Company issues external borrowings on behalf of Mondi plc and fellow Mondi Group companies and lends the proceeds to fellow Group companies.
 This is the Company's principal activity and therefore a key audit matter.